craftcms/docs/docs/.artifacts/cms/5.x/categories.md

 | [level](#level)                             | Narrows the query results based on the categories’ level within the structure.
 | [limit](#limit)                             | Determines the number of categories that should be returned.
 | [nextSiblingOf](#nextsiblingof)             | Narrows the query results to only the category that comes immediately after another category in its structure.
+| [notRelatedTo](#notrelatedto)               | Narrows the query results to only categories that are not related to certain other elements.
 | [offset](#offset)                           | Determines how many categories should be skipped in the results.
 | [orderBy](#orderby)                         | Determines the order that the categories should be returned in.
 (If empty, defaults to `dateCreated DESC, elements.id`, or the order defined by the category group if the [group](#group) or [groupId](#groupid) params are set to a single group.)
 | [positionedAfter](#positionedafter)         | Narrows the query results to only categories that are positioned after another category in its structure.